|New Release: From Grand Vision to Grand Action: Revitalizing a Downtown and Demonstrating Philanthropy|

 |Economic Impacts of 2010 Foundation Grantmaking on the U.S. Economy|

-The most recent report by TPC is a first-of-its-kind IMPLAN economic analysis showing that foundation grantmaking supports 8.8 million jobs, billions of dollars in wages, and adds $570 billion to the GDP over generations.
+This report by TPC is a first-of-its-kind IMPLAN economic analysis showing that foundation grantmaking supports 8.8 million jobs, billions of dollars in wages, and adds $570 billion to the GDP over generations.
 The report also looks at the economic impacts of eight case studies from across the country.

 Download the Full Study